 There were, of course, the usual joke about breaking the camera, but mostly without saying anything, people were pleased with the results.
 One person was moved enough by his photo that he asked for a digital copy and then finally joined Facebook (something his friends were trying to get him to do) so he could use it as his profile picture.

 As for me, I began this process believing that I was a practicing Sai Devotee of a guru whose teachings emphasize service as an integral part of sincere spiritual seeking.
 I was also, at that time, a regional Service Coordinator in His organization.
 As someone who knew the challenges of the poor and dispossessed, I didn’t have to know them by their names to understand their challenges.
 However, I did have the opportunity to hear a few of their stories.
 I have been given this privilege, I believe by SAI, my spiritual Master, to look deeply into their faces and into their eyes and see more than what eyes can merely see.
 I now have a deeper appreciation for the words “Embodiments of Divine Love”, that Sai Baba used to address His followers.
-I have, with HIS Grace, begun to disassociate the qualities that make us useful to society and to one another, from the ESSENCE that makes us all EMBODIMENTS OF DIVINE LOVE.
+I no longer equate the qualities that make us useful to society and to one another with the essence that makes us all Embodiments of Divine Love.
 This has been truly a transforming experience and I’m confident this new level of awareness will continue to blossom.
 I am very grateful and will not forget the Grace that has been bestowed upon me.

 Sathya Sai Center of Farmington, CT